bleuchien/PTR-augur/README.md

 The **data** directory contains the raw input and output of the pre-processing Jupyter notebooks.
 The **notebooks** directory contains all the Jupyter notebooks for this project.

+## Why?

+This is part of my CS BSc thesis *"Protein-to-mRNA Ratio Prediction from mRNA Sequence using a Deep Neural Network approach"*.